Joyner Holmes

-Joyner Michelle Holmes (born February 22, 1998) is an American professional basketball player for the Las Vegas Aces of the Women's National Basketball Association (WNBA).
+Joyner Michelle Holmes (born February 22, 1998) is an American professional basketball player who most recently played for the Seattle Storm of the Women's National Basketball Association (WNBA).
 She has played for the New York Liberty and the Las Vegas Aces.
 She played college basketball for the Texas Longhorns.

 Early life

 Holmes played high school basketball for Cedar Hill High School.
 In her senior year, she averaged 24.8 points per game, 8.1 rebounds per game, 2.4 assists per game, 2.6 steals per game and 0.8 blocks per game.
 She was named Co-MVP of the 2016 Jordan Brand Classic game.
 She participated in the 2016 McDonald’s All-American game and she was ranked No. 3 by ESPN HoopGurlz in the 2016 recruiting class.

 College career

 Holmes attended the University of Texas, where she played for the Longhorns women's basketball team, In her freshman season, she averaged 12.1 points, 8.2 rebounds and 1.9 assists per game.
 In her Sophomore season, she averaged 6.8 points, 6.0 rebounds and 1.4 assists per game.
 In her junior year, she averaged 11.8 points, 6.7 rebounds and 1.7 assists per game.
 In her senior year, she averaged 13.1 points, 8.7 rebounds and 2 assists per game.